rickycary/Amiibo_API_Project/readme.md

 # Amiibo Index

 A personal Pokedex used for finding different Amiibos that Nintendo has come out with over the years.
-The app will show you
+The app will show you specific characters that you search for and what Game and Amiibo series that they are from.
 ___
 ### Technologies Used
 - HTML